mark-mcdermott/vue-mastery-class-intro-to-vue-2/README.md

-My weekly notes and progress on the vuemastery.com Intro To Vue 2 course (https://www.vuemastery.com/courses/intro-to-vue-js) Each folder has the follow-along code as of that week.
+My weekly notes and progress on the vuemastery.com Intro To Vue 2 course (https://www.vuemastery.com/courses/intro-to-vue-js) Each folder has the follow-along code as of that week as well as that lesson's challenge.

 # Notes